-We are pleased to announce that Library and Archives Canada (LAC) will be hosting LAC Forum with University Partners: Exploring Decolonization the Road to Reconciliation.
+We are pleased to announce that Library and Archives Canada (LAC) will be hosting LAC Forum with University Partners: Exploring Decolonization on the Road to Reconciliation.

 The one-day event will be held on Monday November 6th, 2017 at 395 Wellington Street, Ottawa, in the Pellan Room.
 The forum will bring together a wide range of participants including college and university students, faculty members, Indigenous community members, public servants, university librarians and archivists, and other information professionals, and will be open to the public.